flux-framework/flux-core/doc/man1/common/submit-environment.rst

 .. option:: --env=RULE

    Control how environment variables are exported with *RULE*.
-See *ENV RULE SYNTAX* section below for more information.
+See the `ENV RULES`_ section below for more information.
 Rules are applied in the order in which they are used on the command line.
    This option may be specified multiple times.